-You can find these nutrients in loads of tasty foods — think bell peppers, strawberries, tomatoes, pumpkins and watermelon, just to name a few.
-Here, I’ve constructed a delicious one-day menu that hits all the marks.
-Dig in, and enjoy nourishing your skin from the inside out.
+You can find these nutrients in loads of tasty foods: think bell peppers, strawberries, tomatoes, pumpkins and watermelon, just to name a few.
+Here, I share a few go-to recipes for beautiful, hydrated skin.
+Dig in, and enjoy nourishing your skin from the inside out!

 Wake up to a vitamin C-rich morning meal.
 Enjoy a hearty omelet stuffed with sautéed broccoli and bell peppers.
 Elevate the goodness with sliced guava, kiwi or strawberries on the side.
 These fruits and veggies are loaded with skin-enhancing vitamin C, a potent antioxidant that may help with collagen repair, assist in photo protection and promote wound healing.